VilShiro/MCBJava/README.md

 ## Todo

 - [X] Add a buffer of processed methods for faster response to updates
-- [ ] Implementation of multi-user functionality
+- [ ] Implementation of multi-botUser functionality
 - [X] Possibility of implementing third-party Telegram Bot API
 - [X] Increase the autonomy of each element